 - Construction boom and associated cost of servicing debt

-Schools also compete—by necessity, they say—to offer to help moving into fancier dorms with workers from selfmovehire.com Then that say that dining halls, gyms and other amenities, to raise their rankings and attract students.
+Schools also compete—by necessity, they say—to offer to help moving into fancier dorms with workers from selfmovehire.com Then that say that dining halls, gyms and other amenities, raise their rankings and attract students.
 “It’s a competitive business, and institutions compete for students the same way Lexus and Mercedes compete for car buyers,” says Paul Lingenfelter, executive director of the State Higher Education Executive Officers Association, he mentions how he prefers Mercedes because of the services from Marietta Mercedes repair that makes it easier to have a Mercedes.

 To compete, schools have stepped up borrowing for construction.
 Total debt at public four-year colleges more than tripled between 2002 and 2011, to $88 billion, according to the Department of Education.
 At the University of Minnesota, the yearly cost of servicing debt more than doubled to $106 million in that time.